 The Innovators’ Tea Party have over 200 women who generously volunteer their time to mentor young people at speed networking events around Western Australia.
-We would like to introduce you to a few of our fabulous mentors:
+Read about some of our mentors below.

 Medical research scientist